learosema/lea11y/src/low-effort-accessibility/missing-alt-text.md

 which is not in text form, you will need to provide alternative text.
 In short: alt text.

 There are people who cannot see what is on an image.
+This includes but is not limited to blind people, but also other visual impairments, such as low vision or colorblindness.

 They usually use a software called "screenreader", which reads what is seen in on an image.